-The Company conducts its manufacturing activities primarily through LET and Biox facilities in China, while maintaining certain manufacturing capability in the Plainview, NY location to satisfy certain domestic and international needs for the EECP® systems.
-LET manufactures EECP® systems and Biox manufactures ambulatory monitoring devices and other medical devices.
+The Company conducts manufacturing activities primarily through its Biox facilities in China, while maintaining certain manufacturing capability in the Plainview, NY location to satisfy certain domestic and international needs for the EECP[®] systems.
+The Biox facilities manufacture EECP[®] systems, ambulatory monitoring devices and other medical devices.